 I haven’t toyed much with the VS Add-in yet since Qt Creator is simpler to use for a casual coder such as myself.

-I just did a little work over there this summer for my research with Oregon State Univ as a tsunami-related collaboration with BRI.
+Interesting that you’ve heard of us over in Japan!
+We’re always interested in new opportunities. 🙂 I just did a little work over there this summer for my research with Oregon State Univ as a tsunami-related collaboration with BRI.
 Small world.

 Awesome tutorial, very concise and well written!
 I just built from scratch with MSVC2010 in the Visual Studio x64 Command Prompt and it generated the proper qmake for x64 development (as you pointed out Pavel, no adjustments to the tutorial are needed).
 If I had read the prereqs a little closer I would have gotten it on the first try.